 Dr. Bruck-Segal flexibly tailors and integrates evidence based treatment to meet each client’s needs.
 She received extensive training in Cognitive Behavioral Therapy from Boston University and Massachusetts General Hospital, with a focus on anxiety and mood disorders.
 Additionally, Dana is trained in Dialectical Behavioral Therapy (DBT), Mindfulness, Acceptance and Commitment Therapy (ACT), and Motivational Interviewing (MI).
 She received specialized training in Cognitive Processing Therapy (CPT) and Prolonged Exposure Therapy (PE) for PTSD during her postdoctoral fellowship at the Ann Arbor VA/Michigan Medicine Consortium.
 Prior to moving to Ann Arbor, Dana completed her clinical psychology internship at the University of Wisconsin, Madison School of Medicine, where she further trained in evidence based treatments and co-led a dialectical behavioral therapy group.
 Dr. Bruck-Segal also has a background in health psychology and is interested in working with individuals coping with cancer or other chronic or acute illness or caregiving stress.

 In addition to therapy, Dana has a background in research focused on the intersection of cultural factors and physical and mental health.
+Her graduate research was in the Emotion, Gender, Culture, and Health Laboratory at Boston University.
 Her work has explored trauma, resilience, and coping in HIV+ populations in both the United States and Rwanda.